 Before we go ahead and create branches on our local system, it’s important that we learn how to view existing branches both locally and over the remote repository.
-That way, we can stay up-to-date with the project as a whole while we work on our individual tasks.
+That way, we can stay up-to-date with the project while working on our individual tasks.

 How To View Local Branches In Git?

-Git provides us with a simple command that allows us to view all of the local branches.
+Git provides a simple command that allows us to view all the local branches.
 This is helpful in keeping track of synchronization between the remote and local repositories.

 How To View Remote Branches In Git?

-When you want to see all the branches that are available locally and remotely, simply execute the “git branch” with the “-a” flag.
+When you want to see all available branches locally and remotely, simply execute the “git branch” with the “-a” flag.
 Doing this will show you not only your local master branch but any other remote branches as well.

 git branch -a